 - Information can be provided in large print

-- Staff have received disability awareness training
+- All team members have received disability awareness training

-- Special diets can be catered for.
-Specialist food can be obtained with prior notice
+- Special diets can be catered for and specialist food can be arranged with prior notice

 - Hired equipment can be arranged for your stay with prior notice

-Freshwater Bay to Blackgang
+Day 2: Freshwater Bay to Blackgang

-Blackgang to Sandown
+Day 3: Blackgang to Sandown

 This section of coast has been prone to erosion and for much of the day we'll walk through the 'Undercliff' or on the escarpment cliffs above.
 Blackgang is on one of the most dramatic sections of this inland cliff and we pass St Catherine’s Point, the southern-most tip of the island.
 We continue to the village of St Lawrence, and then descend to the coast passing the Botanic Gardens into the Victorian seaside town of Ventnor.
 We follow the promenade to Bonchurch, with its ancient St Boniface church, then through the richly vegetated Landslip (so named as it suffered in the great landslip of 1810), to Shanklin with its Victorian elegance and once the home of the poet John Keats.
 We follow the promenade to the resort of Sandown.
-12 miles (19km), with 1350 feet (410m) of ascent
+12 miles (19km), with 1350 feet (410m) of ascent.

-Sandown to Ryde
+Day 4: Sandown to Ryde

 From Sandown we ascend onto the chalk cliffs of Culver Down with the Yarborough Monument and magnificent views over the island.
 We pass the cliffs of Whitecliff Bay and on to Bembridge at the eastern tip of the island.
 Around the harbour we pass the tidemill and cross a causeway to the beach at St Helens Duver.
 As we follow the coast to Ryde you'll see the Solent Forts, built in the early 19th-century to guard the approaches to Portsmouth against French invasions.
-11 miles (17.5km), with 800 feet (250m) of ascent
+11 miles (17.5km), with 800 feet (250m) of ascent.

-Ryde to Gurnard Bay
+Day 5: Ryde to Gurnard Bay

 Around the northern tip of the island from Ryde we head west past the ruins of Quarr Abbey, a once-flourishing Cistercian Monastery, and on past Fishbourne with its ferry boats to Portsmouth and to Wootton Bridge.
 The path heads inland around Queen Victoria’s Osborne House estate.
 To avoid road walking we take a bus to East Cowes and cross the chain-ferry to Cowes.
 We pass the Royal Yacht Squadron Club House, with its 19 bronze cannons, to Egypt Point and Gurnard Bay.
-9½ miles (15.5km), with 900 feet (270m) of ascent
+9.5 miles (15.5km), with 900 feet (270m) of ascent.

-Gurnard Bay to Cranmore
+Day 6: Gurnard Bay to Cranmore

 We ascend the cliffs above Gurnard Bay, with magnificent views across the Solent and Southampton Water.
 After Thorness Bay the coastal path heads inland around the tidal creeks of the Newtown River.
 We pass the villages of Porchfield and Newtown.
 Newtown was the Island’s capital in the Middle Ages and once a thriving port and commercial centre.
 Continuing over the causeway to Shalfleet we head back to the coast at Hamstead Point and on to Cranmore.
 11½ miles (18.5km), with 800 feet (240m) of ascent

-Cranmore to Freshwater Bay
+Day 7: Cranmore to Freshwater Bay

 We pass Yarmouth with its historic castle and busy harbour and continue along the coast past Fort Victoria with views over the Solent to Hurst Castle.
 After Totland Bay, we ascend onto Headen Warren with its Bronze Age camp; a delightfully peaceful spot before the bright lights and music of the Alum Bay theme park.
 The most dramatic section of the coast path is the Needles; the chalk stacks that mark the western tip of the island before the outstanding final section along the chalk cliffs of Tennyson Down back to Freshwater Bay.
 12 miles (19km), with 1350 feet (410m) of ascent

-The itinerary may be subject to change at the discretion of the leader with regard to the weather and other external factors
+The itinerary may be subject to change at the discretion of the leader with regard to the weather, tides and other external factors.

 The Isle of Wight is a delightful haven away from the bustle of the mainland, easily reached by ferry.
 Broadly diamond shaped, the island is 25 miles long and 15 miles wide.
 This makes it ideally sized for a week’s walking and exploration.